Bloodshot (film): Plot

-Ray awakens, once again amnesiac, and is re-introduced to RST, then experiences flashbacks of Baris kidnapping and killing him and Gina.
+Ray awakens, once again amnesiac, and is re-introduced to RST.
+He then experiences flashbacks of Baris kidnapping and killing him and Gina.
 Driven by revenge, he tracks Baris to East Sussex and kills him, despite the man pleading that RST is lying.
 Wilfred Wigans, a programmer forced to work for Baris, activates an EMP bomb that incapacitates Ray and severs his link with RST.

 Ray awakens in Wigans's office and experiences multiple contradicting memories of who killed Gina.
 Wigans helps him realize RST has been manipulating him so he would kill Harting's former associates.
 Ray tracks down Gina, not only learning she is actually still alive, but that their relationship ended five years ago, and she has since started a new life and family in London.

 Harting sends KT after Wigans, but after KT asks Wigans for help in freeing herself from RST's control and taking down the corporation, she returns to RST and tells Harting she failed to capture the programmer.
 Meanwhile, Ray is recaptured by Dalton and Tibbs and brought back to the laboratory.
 KT and Wigans sabotage the reprogramming process and destroy the RST computers.
 Ray awakens, but Dalton and Tibbs try to subdue him.

-After a lengthy battle, he kills them as the RST building collapses.
-Harting confronts Ray with a grenade launcher, confident that the soldier will surrender now that his nanites have been exhausted.
+After a lengthy battle, Ray kills them as the RST building collapses.
+Harting confronts him with a grenade launcher, confident that the soldier will surrender now that his nanites have been exhausted.
 To his surprise, Ray is willing to die to achieve victory and activates a grenade that the nanites deconstructed, killing them both.

 Ray later awakes with his full memories, revived by Wigans who has updated his technology so that his nanites are self-sufficient.
 They and KT then leave in search of a new life.